Manal-art-coder/portfolio/README.md

 ### 3. Call Center Performance Analysis with Power BI - (Data Scientest Training) - January 2025

 **Objective:** In this project, I analyzed the performance of a call center using Power BI.
 I focused on key areas such as customer service performance, revenue trends, and employee efficiency.
-By cleaning and transforming raw data, I built a star schema model and created interactive dashboards with key performance indicators (KPIs) to support better decision-making.

 **Actions:**
 - Data cleaning and transformation using Power Query.